Proudly Serving Buffalo, Clarence, East Amherst & Nearby

 Before your foundation channel anchors are scheduled to be installed, one of our in-house foundation experts will inspect your problem and map out where each anchor will be placed.
 When the contractors arrive, their written proposal will show each anchor location.

 At each earth anchor location, a section of sod is carefully removed and placed aside to be returned later.
 Then a plastic sheet is laid down, and the hole is made with a power auger.

-After earth anchor holes have been made, one of our in-house, certified foundation contractors will drill small holes through your foundation wall that correspond to earth anchor locations.
+After earth anchor holes have been made, a professional foundation contractor will drill small holes through your foundation wall that correspond to earth anchor locations.
 Then steel anchor rods will be driven through the holes, extending all the way to the earth anchor holes.